 The Mopani District Municipal area is faced with environmental risks and trends that lead to environmental degradation.
-To ensure that development activities carried out by Mopani District Municipality are sustainable, the IDP of Mopani District has considered environmental and socio-economic issues in an integrated manner in decision making, project planning and implementation.
-A summary of the district's environmental analysis is outlined below.
-It provides the state of the district's environment including the priority environmental issues or challenges facing the district as well as the interventions that are implemented to address these challenges in a short, medium and long term.
-Below is the discussion of the state of the environment for Mopani District Municipality.
+In order to ensure that development activities carried out by Mopani District Municipality are sustainable, the IDP of Mopani District had considered environmental and socio-economic issues in an integrated manner in decision making, project planning and implementation.
+A summary environmental analysis of the district is here outlined and it will provide the basis for identification of priority issues in environment or challenges facing the district so that solutions could be sought for the identified environmental challenges in a short, medium and long term.
+An Environmental Management Forum is established and it is assisting in dealing with issue identification and planning.
+In addition to this, the Municipality forms part of the Provincial-Municipal Air Quality Officers' forum which convenes quarterly to discuss air quality related issues within the province.
+Some of the spatial analysis information is depicted in the Spatial Development Framework map;